wix-incubator/wix-code-docs/js-wixcode-sdk/$w/repeater/guides/Using Connected Datasets and Repetaers.md

 ### Use connected datasets with code

-Before discussing each individual case, it is important to understand what is happening behind the scenes when you connect the datasets mentioned above to the elements in a repeater's items.
-Even though there is only one **Bands dataset** and one **Songs dataset**, you want those datasets to contain different items, depending on the context in which they are being used.
+Before discussing each individual case, it's important to understand what's happening behind the scenes when you connect the datasets mentioned above to the elements in a repeater's items.
+Even though there is only one **Bands dataset** and one **Songs dataset**, you want those datasets to contain different items, depending on the context in which they're being used.

 For example, above you connected a table which appears in each of the repeater's items to the **Songs dataset**.
 You don't want all of the songs in the **Songs** collection to appear in each repeater item.
 Instead, you only want to display the songs relevant to a particular item's band.